TwanAsselbergs/apple/README.md

 This Apple clone was my first individual assignment.
 The task was to create a custom-built dynamic webshop using PHP.
 You can order items and accessories, view your shopping cart, and place an order.

 1. Front-end (`/index.html`)

-   - A user-friendly application designed for customers to browse products and place orders.
-   - Provides a seamless ordering experience on a touchscreen or kiosk.

 ## Author(s)